sanjaynaikwadi/ansible/ansible-aws-demo/README.md

 - Roles are set of tasks and additional files for a certain role which allow you to break up the configurations.
 - It can be easily reuse the codes by anyone if the role is suitable to someone.
 - It can be easily modify and will reduce the syntax errors

+### Facts
+Ansible facts are a way of getting data about remote systems for use in playbook variables.
+Usually these are discovered automatically by the setup module in Ansible.
+If your not using any variables this can be turned off to run the playbook faster.